PostHog/posthog.com/contents/handbook/company/goal-setting.md

 ### What if I don't have time to do work towards my OKRs because of X (X = customer support / urgent board reporting / something else)?

-We're small.
-You should expect some work will fall between the cracks if you don't pick it up.
+Picking up the occasional thing that isn't technically going to help your goal is ok.
+This is because we're small and may not set 100% perfect goals.
+As ever, prioritize as you see fit.

 ## If my team repeatedly miss objectives, what happens?

 Objectives should be ambitious but achievable - you should be able to hit them by challenging yourself, but not to the point of burnout.

 If your team is consistently missing objectives, they are too hard or possibly the wrong objectives.